 - Preview the entry form – You must complete our online entry form using the button above, but here’s a Word copy of the questions we ask

 - MIPA Seal of Distinction form – Learn more about the seal

 - Complete the entry form.

 - Entry materials must have been produced during the current academic school year.
 See entry form for details.
 Your entry MUST include three (3) newscasts.
 Newscasts may have been produced in a studio or remotely.
-Please note the following exceptions to this requirement for the 2020-21 academic year only:
+Please note the following exceptions to this requirement for the 2021-22 academic year: